Changes to Queensberry Street

 Intersection of Queensberry and Lygon streets looking east (after works) - artist impression.

 What will the works involve?

-According to the current design, 112 car parking spaces along the street will be removed.
+According to the final design, 112 car parking spaces along the street will be removed.
 The spaces will be primarily removed from the median strip between Rathdowne and Leicester streets.
 Most parallel parking will be retained to ensure safe access to shops and residences.
 The existing 891 parking spaces in adjacent streets - within 100 metres walk of Queensberry Street - will also be retained.

 When and how will the works take place?

 Works will start from early May and will take up to three months to complete.

 The following activities will be undertaken: